Amasi

-Amasi (in Ndebele, Zulu and Xhosa), emasi (in Swazi), karringmelk (in Afrikaans), or mafi (in Sesotho), is a thick curdled sour fermented milk product that is sometimes compared to cottage cheese or plain yogurt but has a much stronger flavor.
+Amasi (in Ndebele, Zulu and Xhosa), emasi (in Swazi), maas (in Afrikaans), or mafi (in Sesotho), is a thick curdled sour fermented milk product that is sometimes compared to cottage cheese or plain yogurt but has a much stronger flavor.
 A staple food in pre-colonial times, it is now a popular snack in South Africa, Zimbabwe and Lesotho.

 Preparation

 Amasi is traditionally prepared by storing unpasteurised cow's milk in a calabash container (iselwa, igula) or hide sack to allow it to ferment.
 A calabash is smoked, then milk from the cow is put in a skin bag or bucket, where it ferments for 1 - 5 days, and acquires a sharp acidic taste.
 The fermenting milk develops a watery substance called umlaza; the remainder is amasi.
 This thick liquid is mostly poured over mealie meal porridge called pap (umphokoqo).
 It is traditionally served in a clay pot and it can also be drunk.

 Commercially, amasi is produced using Lactococcus lactis, along with subspecies, Lactococcus lactis subsp. cremonis.
 The milk is first removed of impurities such as particulate matter, white blood cells and udder tissue cells.
 3% skim milk powder and 0.5% gelatine is added to the raw milk to improve the nutritional value.
 The milk is then pasteurised at 72 °C for 15 seconds; then cooled at 30 °C to prevent thickening.
 Lactococcus lactis is then added at a level of 10^{6} cfu/ml and incubated at 30 °C for 16 to 24 hours.